 This research further found that landowners expressed strong positive moral support to people involved in the active management of forest, rangeland, and deer habitat.
 Most of the landowners showed positive moral support towards personnel involved in active management and agreed that they should be involved in active management.
 However, slightly over half landowners only felt proud to invest their time, money, and resource in actively managing land in this region which can be better understood by relating to landowners’ satisfaction with their forest and grassland.
 Still, more than one-third of landowners were not satisfied with the characteristics of their forest and rangeland, the number of deer and wildlife observed, and the overall benefit they are receiving from their property.
 This means even though landowners are generally positive about actively managing their land, the overall benefit and the characteristics of their forest and rangeland could not fully meet their expectations, which might be hindering the active management.
 The dissatisfaction of landowners resulting from the poor performance of their land might be a reason behind the negative attitude observed in our SEM models.
 Attitude is the reflection of the behavioral belief that originated from an individual’s experience of acting (Ajzen, 2002).
 Previous research had further suggested that financial burden (Kaur et al., 2020; Starr et al., 2019a) and fire liabilities (Elmore et al., 2010; Joshi et al., 2019a; Starr et al., 2019a) as major demotivating factors for landowners to actively manage their land.

 The pairwise correlations among subjective norms, perceived behavior control, and attitude were positively correlated signifying that the landowners with positive subjective norms and perceived behavior control tend to have a positive attitude towards active management (Table 5).
-The positive correlation is an indication that the landowners were mostly positive about actively managing their land. which suggested a strong need for active management to increase overall satisfaction and increase revenue from forest and rangelands in the south-central transitional ecoregion.
+The positive correlation is an indication that the landowners were mostly positive about actively managing their land which suggested a strong need for active management to increase overall satisfaction and increase revenue from forest and rangelands in the south-central transitional ecoregion.
 Addressing associated risk and liabilities issues and financial burdens could change the attitude of landowners and thus positively affect the intentions of positively towards actively managing their land.
 The associated risk and liabilities issues can be addressed through extension and outreach programs (Elmore et al., 2010; Joshi et al., 2019a).
 The financial burden can be offset by helping landowners to realize the potential source of revenue by actively managing their land (Starr et al., 2019a) for activities such as deer hunting.

 Among four different models developed and discussed, TRA was best supported by our data, as reflected by AIC value, to explain the intentions for active management of forest, rangeland, and deer habitat for deer hunting.
 The behavior, management of land for deer hunting, is under the volitional control of our study population because they own at least 160 acres of land.
 This is likely why the behavior is best explained by TRA (Madden et al., 1992).